yuansfer/yuansfer-mobile-sdk-ios/README.md

 ```swift
 import Pockyt
 ```
-- For WeChat Pay, Alipay, and Venmo, you need to override the following methods in the AppDelegate:
+- For WeChat Pay, Alipay, Venmo and Cash App, you need to override the following methods in the AppDelegate:
 ```swift
 func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool {
     return Pockyt.shared.handleOpenURL(url)